Skip to main content

 Tagging

-Tags can now be grouped into categories for easier visibility and management.
-For example: Sales Stage, Market or Region.
-This keeps your tag library clean and prevents it from becoming unmanageable over time.
+Tag Categories - Tags can be grouped into categories for easier visibility and management, for example: Sales Stage, Market, or Region.
+This keeps your tag library clean and prevents it becoming unmanageable over time.

-When uploading a PDF, trumpet automatically suggests relevant tags based on the content of the file.
-Suggestions are pulled from your company's existing tag library and you can accept or modify them before saving.
+AI-suggested tags for PDFs - When uploading a PDF, trumpet can automatically suggest relevant tags based on the content of the file.
+Suggestions are pulled from your existing tag library and can be accepted or modified before saving.
+This is a setting to be enabled in the CMS settings.

 Bulk Replacing Files in Pods and Templates